Find more to do:

 Brockville Farmers’ Market

 Make sure to visit the many vendors along Market Street West during the festival (located between the festival shuttle drop off on King Street and the main festival entrance on Blockhouse Island) for fresh veggies, unique crafts, kombucha, cut flowers, iced coffee and other sweet and savory treats.
+The Farmers’ Market will be set up on Market Street West on the Friday and Saturday of the festival.

 Zip along Brockville’s waterfront on a segway with guided tours lead by the Tall Ships Adventure Centre at 15 Broad Street.